11 miners killed, 75 hurt in lift accident at Implats shaft in North West

 The group suffered five fatalities in the latest financial year and one at a jointly managed venture, it disclosed in August, compared with seven the previous year.

-While presenting its full-year financial results, Muller said the group remained committed to improving safety.
+Presenting the company's full-year financial results in August, Muller said the group remained committed to improving safety.

 “All safety metrics improved in the period, benefiting from a focus on fatal risk control protocols, risk control management using leading indicators, visible leadership and mine-safety discipline.
 However, the group regrettably reported five employee fatalities at managed operations during the period (FY2022: seven), and one at a joint venture operation, Two Rivers.